dustin100/shoppies/README.md

   If a search result has already been nominated, disable its nominate button.
 - Display a banner when the user has 5 nominations.

-### Extras / Improvements
+### Improvements

 - Update cart to show current number of nominations
 - Animation when adding a new movies to cart
-- Use Grid over Flexbox for more control over cards
 - Disable all add/remove buttons when user hits 5 nominations
 - Convert classes to hooks

 ### Bug Fixes

 - Warning: Hash history cannot PUSH the same path
 - Warning: Can't perform a React state update on an unmounted component.